Hasanamba Temple: Legend

-Once when the seven Matrikas (Kannada: Sapta-Maatrukeyaru) - Brahmi, Maheshwari, Kaumari, Vaishnavi, Varahi, Indrani and Chamundi came floating from Varanasi to South India, they were taken aback by the beauty of Hassan and decided to reside here.
-Maheshwari, Kaumari and Vaishnavi settled in the three anthills inside the temple; Brahmi in Kenchamma's Hosakote, while Indrani, Varahi and Chamundi chose the three wells in Devigere (lake).
+Once when the seven Matrikas (Kannada: Sapta-Maatrukeyaru) - Brahmi, Maheshwari, Kaumari, Vaishnavi, Varahi, Indrani and Chamundi came floating from Varanasi to South India, they were taken aback by the pristine beauty of Hassan and decided to reside here.
+Maheshwari, Kaumari and Vaishnavi settled in the three anthills inside the temple, Brahmi in Kenchammana Hosakote, Alur taluk while Indrani, Varahi and Chamundi chose the three wells in Devigere (lake).

-Hassan was named after Kannada word Simhasana which means throne.
+Hassan city was named after Hasanamba goddess.
 As per local legend the 'Haasana' is abridged form of 'Simhasanapuri' a place associated with Janamejaya, he was great-grandson of Pandava hero Arjuna.
 According to mythology Janamejaya had lived in Simhasanapuri during his cursed period.

 While the goddess is regarded benevolent, she is said to be harsh to those who harm her devotees.
 There is a belief that a mother-in-law of a devotee of Hasanamba used to ill-treat her always.
 Once as she was praying in front of the goddess, the mother-in-law came after her and screamed - What is important to you, Coming to the temple or your duties?
 Saying this, she hit her hard on the head with a cup.
 The daughter-in-law screamed 'Amba' and asked for protection.
 Devi turned her into a stone and kept her under her protection in the temple premise.
-The stone is called 'sose kallu' (stone of daughter-in-law).
-It is believed that the daughter-in-law stone keeps moving by the size of a paddy grain towards goddess every year, when it reaches the icon of Hasanamba the period of Kali Yuga will end.
+The stone is called 'Sose kallu' (stone of the daughter-in-law) by locals.
+It is believed that the stone keeps moving by the size of a paddy grain towards goddess every year, when it reaches the icon of Hasanamba the period of Kali Yuga will end.

 According to another legend once four robbers tried to rob jewellery of Hasanamba and devi turned them into stones, these four stones can be seen in 'Kallapana gudi'.
 There is another temple in the premise which is dedicated to Siddheshwara swamy (lord Shiva), The stone of the image depicts that Shiva giving pashupatastra to Arjuna.
-This Siddheshwara temple is available for darshan daily, but Goddess Hasanamba temple is opened only once in a year depending on the Hindu calendar, the duration varies each year.
+This Siddheshwara temple is available for daily darshan, but Goddess Hasanamba temple is opened once a year depending on the Hindu calendar, the duration varies each year.
 The temple only opens on the following Thursday of the full moon day in the month of Ashwija, The temple closes the next day of Deepavali's Bali Padyami.
-On the day of Balipadyami a Jaatre (fair) called Raavanotsava will be held, it is dedicated to lord Siddheshwara swamy.
+On the day of Balipadyami a Jaatre (fair) called Raavanotsava will be held, it is dedicated to Lord Siddheshwara swamy.